Boston Breakers

-The Boston Breakers were an American professional soccer club based in the Boston neighborhood of Allston.
+The Boston Breakers were an American professional women's soccer club based in the Boston neighborhood of Allston.
 The team competed in the National Women's Soccer League (NWSL).
 They replaced the original Breakers, who competed in the defunct Women's United Soccer Association, as the Boston area's professional women's soccer team.
+Boston would eventually be awarded Boston Legacy FC in 2023 that will begin play in 2026.

 The Breakers played their home games at Jordan Field in Boston and were managed in their final season by Matt Beard.

 History

 Original franchise

 The original Boston Breakers played in the WUSA from 2001 to 2003.
 In the final season in the WUSA, the Breakers had their best record (10–4–7) and placed first in the regular season before losing to the Washington Freedom in the semifinals.

 Women's Professional Soccer

 Re-establishment (2007–2009)

 The formation of Women's Professional Soccer was announced on September 4, 2007, during which time it was also announced that a franchise had been awarded to Boston.

 The Boston Breakers franchise was officially unveiled on October 26, 2008.
 At the time it was the only professional women's sports team in Massachusetts.
 Joe Cummings was named the President and General Manager and he had previously worked for the Breakers franchise in the WUSA.
 In September 2007, Tony DiCicco was appointed as the club's first head coach.

 During the WPS national team player allocation on September 16, 2008 the Breakers acquired Heather Mitts and former Breakers players, Kristine Lilly and Angela Hucles.
 The club acquired Amy Rodriguez as the first overall pick in the 2009 WPS Soccer Draft in St. Louis on January 30, 2009.